Earth has been sending out manned probes to other planets now for fifty years. The

 Hogan replies, “You know me, I’m a stickler for detail.
 I did that before I called you over.
 And look,” as he points to the ground, “They dragged someone off in that direction.”

 Jason says, “Good work, we’ll let the commander know,” as he looks around the area.
 He spots something shiny in the grass by some bushes.
 He puts on a rubber glove, carefully

 goes over to it, leans down and picks it up.
 It’s an emblem of some kind, like from a uniform.
-He bags it and, looking around some more, finds an exquisite comb with an ornate top.
+He bags it and, looking around some more, finds an exquisite comb with an ornate center.
 He bags

 that too and looks around for any more evidence of what happened.